Lara Logan: Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Logan in her television appearances linked Ukrainian president Volodymyr Zelenskyy to "satanic, occult" practices, called him a "puppet" and claimed that Zelenskyy had been "selected [...], not voted in".
-She praised Russian President Vladimir Putin for "not going to stand by while the globalists take over the world" and accused Ukrainians of being "actual Nazis".
+During the Russian invasion of Ukraine, Logan in her television appearances linked Ukrainian president Volodymyr Zelenskyy to "satanic, occult" practices, called him a "puppet" and claimed that he had been "selected [...], not voted in".
+She praised Russian president Vladimir Putin for "not going to stand by while the globalists take over the world" and accused Ukrainians of being "actual Nazis".
 Logan's comments were praised and taken up by Russian government propaganda.

 Comments about Darwin and the Rothschild family

 In March 2022, Logan claimed without evidence that Charles Darwin was employed by the Rothschild family to create his theory of evolution.
-She also promoted claims that the Rothschild family, a frequent target of antisemitic conspiracy theories, engineered the American Civil War, and the assassinations of Abraham Lincoln and John F. Kennedy.
+She also promoted claims that the Rothschild family, a frequent target of antisemitic conspiracy theories, engineered the American Civil War and the assassinations of Abraham Lincoln and John F. Kennedy.

 Personal life

-Logan married Jason Siemon, an American from Iowa playing professional basketball in the UK; the marriage ended in divorce in 2008.
+In 1998, Logan married Jason Siemon, an American from Iowa playing professional basketball in the United Kingdom; the marriage ended in divorce in 2008.
 The same year, she married Joseph Burkett, a U.S. government defense contractor from Texas.
 It was the second marriage for both.
-The couple live in Washington, D.C., with their two children and Burkett's daughter from his previous marriage.
+The couple lived in Washington, D.C., with their two children and Burkett's daughter from his previous marriage.
+In 2015, they moved to Fredericksburg, Texas, Burkett's hometown.